Teen Services Survey

 Tuesday, Feb.
 12, at 4 p.m. at the Main Library

-It’s time to beat cabin fever and test your nerf skills.
-Precision/accuracy practice, strategy, and finally a nerf showdown.
-Pre-registration required.
+It’s time to beat cabin fever and test your Nerf skills.
+Precision/accuracy practice, strategy, and finally a Nerf showdown.
+Pre-registration is required.
 Register online or call 701.241.8295 for more info

 Tuesday, Feb.
 19, at 4 p.m. at the Dr. James Carlson Library